-During the May half term we went glamping in Stratford-Upon-Avon which is about 2.5 hours away from where live and as we were travelling with the boys we decided to stop off on the way.
-Two days before we left I bought a family pass for the National Trust so we decided to see if we could you use this anywhere around the half way mark and found Wightwick Manor and Gardens in Wolverhampton which was just a short way from the motorway and seemed ideal.
+During the May half term we went glamping in Stratford-Upon-Avon which is about 2.5 hours away from where we live in Chester and as we were travelling with the boys we decided to stop off on the way.
+Two days before we left I bought a family membership for the National Trust so we decided to see if we could you use this anywhere around the half way mark and found Wightwick Manor and Gardens in Wolverhampton.
+It is situated just a short drive away from the motorway and seemed the ideal place to stop to break up the journey and let the boys burn off some steam.

 In the gardens there are two ponds that are nice to walk round and on our visit we were lucky enough to see a family of ducks having a swim and the ducklings were still fluffy and adorable.

-There is also a new hidden play park in the woodland area which was good for the kids to burn off some energy before we headed back to the car.
+There is also a new hidden play park at Wightwick.
+It is situated in the woodland area which was good for the kids to burn off some energy before we headed back to the car.

-When we arrived we were told that there were some crafts going on at the back of the gardens and although we didn’t have time to check these out we did see a number of families head up that way so it’s worth seeing what extra activities are going on when you arrive.
+When we arrived we were told that there were some crafts going on at the back of the gardens and although we didn’t have time to check these out we did see a number of families head up that way so it’s worth seeing what extra activities are going on when you arrive or check out the National Trust website in advance and go to the Wightwick Manor and Gardens page to see if they have any pre planned scheduled activities.

-There is a lovely little cafe with indoor and outdoor seating where you can order food, drinks and luckily for us ice lollies too.
-However don’t feel obliged to use the cafe as the gardens provide many beautiful spots for picnics as well as lots of benches dotted around the grounds where you can enjoy your own food and drink.
+There is a lovely little cafe with indoor and outdoor seating where you can order food, drinks and, luckily for us, ice lollies too.
+However, don’t feel obliged to use the cafe as the gardens provide many beautiful spots for picnics as well as lots of benches dotted around the grounds where you can enjoy your own food and drink if you prefer.

-Dogs are welcome in the grounds as long as they are on a lead but not in the house.
+Dogs are welcome in the grounds as long as they are on a lead but they can not go inside the house.
 We took Buddy with us and he had a lovely walk outside and enjoyed meeting other puppies too.
-There was even some water bowls outside the cafe for them to cool down.
+There was even some water bowls outside the cafe for them to cool down which I thought was a lovely touch.

-As National Trust places go I would recommend a visit to Wightwick Manor if you are in the area.
+As National Trust places go I would definitely recommend a visit to Wightwick Manor if you are in the area.
 It is suitable for the whole family, parking is free, and you could easily stay for a couple of house if the weather is nice, even longer if you join in with the activities.
+There is not a lot of indoor space so I would avoid travelling specifically for a visit if the weather is bad but if you are local then you could still pass an hour here on a wet day.